Understanding the Strength of Hot Rolled vs. Cold Rolled Steel

 pv181 (1)

-The process of hot rolling steel starts with heating metal above its recrystallization temperature, making it pliable and easier to shape into various forms.
-This technique produces large quantities of metal efficiently, meeting diverse manufacturing needs.
+The hot rolling steel involves heating metal above its recrystallization temperature, making it pliable and easier to shape.
+This technique efficiently produces large quantities of metal, meeting diverse manufacturing needs.

 Characteristics of Hot Rolled Steel

-Hot rolled steel features a hard, scaled surface combined with a flexible core.
-It is ideal for structural applications where strength outweighs surface finish considerations.
+Hot rolled steel features a hard, scaled surface with a flexible core, making it ideal for structural applications where strength matters more than surface finish.

 Common Applications of Hot Rolled Steel